fletchcoder/Hola-Fresca/README.md

 # Sample Restaurant Page
-## This is a sample Mexican Restaurant using a template from templatemo.com.
+This is a sample Mexican Restaurant using a template from templatemo.com.
+It features five different pages: a home page, a menu, a contact form, an order form, and a reviews page.
+Besides the HTML used to structure the web pages, it features CSS styling, Javascript functionality, and some Bootstrap elements.
+The project was an assignment that involved using varied colors and imagery to mimic the look and feel of an actual restaurant's website.